 By way of comparative background, in April 2013, the Egyptian “rebellion” movement asked Egyptians to sign petitions to end the rule of President Mohamed Morsi.
-Among several reasons, Egyptians suffered during his term because of the lack of government services, such as security and electricity, with the darkness that shrouded hospitals, schools, factories, and homes.
-Three months were enough for the movement to become the spearhead in cutting off the rule of the Muslim Brotherhood.
+Among several reasons, Egyptians suffered during his term because of the lack of government services, such as security and electricity, with darkness that shrouded hospitals, schools, factories, and homes.
+Three months were enough for this movement to become the spearhead in cutting off the rule of the Muslim Brotherhood.
 It was very hard to predict that Egyptians would take to the streets to demonstrate, especially with a potentially violent reaction from the political Islamic movements.
 Yet the protests swelled, the tanks followed and Morsi fell from power.

 Still, one cannot compare a water crisis to any other crises that faced Egyptian society during Muslim Brotherhood rule.
 A serious water crisis in Egypt would mean not just major instability in the biggest country in the Middle East, but also brutal social protest movements that no regime, no matter how powerful and aggressive it is, can stop.

 The seven years of arduous negotiations between Egypt, Ethiopia, and Sudan have not resulted in an agreement.
-Negotiations began during a time when Egypt was responsible and patient, Ethiopia was ambiguous and procrastinating, and Sudan vacillated between using the Ethiopian dam as a tool of pressure over Egypt, or acquiescing to its northern neighbor’s views.
+Negotiations began during a time when Egypt was responsible and patient, Ethiopia was ambiguous and procrastinating, and Sudan vacillated between using the Ethiopian dam as a tool of pressure over Egypt or acquiescing to its northern neighbor’s views.
 Lately, though, these tensions have begun to shake Cairo’s stability.

-Ethiopia entered the second phase of negotiations with a new condition: “Forming a committee from local experts, with its recommendations not binding, but respected."
+Ethiopia entered the second phase of negotiations with a new condition: “forming a committee from local experts, with its recommendations not binding, but respected."
 Ethiopia agreed to limit the committee’s responsibilities to focus on studying the capacity of the dam to store water.
-In 2015 the three countries entered a good phase of negotiation by signing “Khartoum Declaration of Principles,” in which they agreed for the first time that Ethiopia would implement the recommendations of the International Commission of Experts, and rely on the studies of the second committee as a basis for first filling the dam and then operating it.
+In 2015, the three countries entered a good phase of negotiation by signing “Khartoum Declaration of Principles,” in which they agreed for the first time that Ethiopia would implement the recommendations of the International Commission of Experts, and rely on the studies of the second committee as a basis for first filling the dam and then operating it.
 Instead of delivering the report in three months, the second committee came in with its report after in sixteen months and, as usual, Egypt accepted the recommendation but Ethiopia rejected it.

 In contrast to Addis Ababa's assertion that the dam will not harm Egypt, most studies have confirmed the opposite.
 The Egyptian Ministry of Water noted that "Losing one billion cubic meters of water will affect one million people and lead to the loss of 200 thousand acres of agricultural land annually.”
-In addition, a study by the American Geological Society confirmed that Egypt would suffer a 25 percent shortage of its annual quota if the dam filled in five to seven years.
+In addition, a study by the American Geological Society confirmed that Egypt would suffer a 25 percent shortage of its annual quota if the dam was filled in five to seven years.
 The same study confirmed that there is “a great danger to the Egyptian Delta” due to the lack of potential water as the Delta already is just one meter higher than the sea level.
-Another report said, filling the dam in three years would “destroy 51 percent of the agricultural land in Egypt.”
+Another report noted that filling the dam in three years would “destroy 51 percent of the agricultural land in Egypt.”
 If Ethiopia filled the dam in six years, 17 percent of the land would be destroyed.
 These facts did not change Ethiopia’s strategy of imposing a fait accompli.

 The option of striking the dam is not new; former president Mubarak asked the Sudanese regime to use its territory land to strike the dam if Egypt couldn’t reach an agreement with Ethiopia.
 Indeed, ever since Herodotus, the land of Egypt has been known as the "gift of the Nile."
 Egypt’s rulers know that Egyptians can bear anything but lack of water.

 In 1969, an Egyptian movie called "A Taste of Fear," was produced.
-The movie is about a strong man who governs an Egyptian village with “fear and iron”; killing people was his first option if he glimpsed even tiny opposition to his decisions.
+The movie is about a strong man who governs an Egyptian village with “fear and iron;" killing people was his first option if he glimpsed even tiny opposition to his decisions.
 He took their land, money, and dignity, and the village lived under him without complaining.
 The only thing that moved the village was a girl who decided to stand against him when he closed her access to water.
 Water alone moved the girl, and the girl alone moved into the village.
 Half a century later, this dire scenario, drastically expanded on a national and regional scale, must be avoided – and the U.S. has an urgent interest in rising to the occasion.